Karnak (band): Karnak's Multicolored Book

 At the end of 2006 the mockumentary The Karnak's Multicolored Book was released.
 The film narrates a fictitious behind-the-scenes record a 2004 secret Chinese tour, but in fact it documents the bands supposed "final gig" in 2002.
 It was premiered in the 30th annual São Paulo International Film Festival, and is available for download on orkut.

+Rock opera

+In December 2019, Karnak released the single "O Mundo Está de Ponta Cabeça" in streaming platforms, announcing at the same time a full album called "Nikodemus".
+It was Karnak's first "rock opera", telling the story of a fictional king and his evil rival, who wants to steal his creations.
+The band settled on a line-up that included the return of old bandmates such as Carneiro Sândalo, Tiquinho, and Luiz Macedo, and fresh faces such as Marcelo "Pomps" Pereira and Eron Guarnieri.